mingodad/citadel/webcit/README.txt

 quite as robust, is to "mount" the WebCit paths as directory aliases to your main document root.

-Here is how to configure the NameVirtualHost method:
+Here is how to configure the NameVirtualHost method (recommended) :

 <VirtualHost mydomain.com:443>
 	#here some of your config stuff like logging, serveradmin...